animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <div class="paragraph">

-The operations in the `LuceneOperations` interface match the operations provided by the {data-store-name}'s {x-data-store-javadoc}/org/apache/geode/cache/lucene/LuceneQuery.html\[LuceneQuery\] interface.
-However, {sdg-acronym} has the added value of translating proprietary {data-store-name} or Apache Lucene `Exceptions` into Spring’s highly consistent and expressive DAO [exception hierarchy](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#dao-exceptions), particularly as many modern data access operations involve more than one
+The operations in the `LuceneOperations` interface match the operations provided by the GemFire's {x-data-store-javadoc}/org/apache/geode/cache/lucene/LuceneQuery.html\[LuceneQuery\] interface.
+However, {sdg-acronym} has the added value of translating proprietary GemFire or Apache Lucene `Exceptions` into Spring’s highly consistent and expressive DAO [exception hierarchy](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#dao-exceptions), particularly as many modern data access operations involve more than one